Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 Create and register validator keys
 ----------------------------------

 Each account has a unique validator ID that is used when registering its validator.
 This ID has to be provided by the network and currently cannot be precomputed.
-This ID must be given inside the baker keys file to the node so that it can use the validator keys to create blocks.
+This ID must be given inside the validator keys file to the node so that it can use the validator keys to create blocks.
 The ``concordium-client`` will automatically fill this field when performing the following operations.

 To create a fresh set of keys run: